Shreyas-Jangam/Shreyas-Jangam/README.md

 - 🔭 I’m currently working on **Generative AI for Content Creation**

-- 🌱 I’m currently learning **TensorFlow, scikit-learn & Hugging Face Transformers**
+- 🌱 I’m currently learning **ServiceNow, AWS Cloud Practitioner, TensorFlow, scikit-learn & Hugging Face Transformers**

 - 🤝 I’m looking for help with **Collaborating on AI/ML projects, particularly in the areas of GEN-AI**